Release-Candidate/OCaml-Buck-2-Examples/README.md

 - [./my_project/](./my_project/) - a OCaml project which uses Opam package dependencies, but no PPX.
 Contains a library, an executable that uses the library and tests of the library.
 - [./ocamllex_menhir_example/](./ocamllex_menhir_example/) - a OCaml project which uses OCamlLex and Menhir to generate OCaml code.
 Contains a library, an executable that uses the library and tests of the library.
 - [./ppx_usage_example/](./ppx_usage_example/) - a OCaml project which uses Sedlex and Menhir as code generators and PPX for Sedlex to show the usage of PPX libraries.
 Contains a library, an executable that uses the library and tests of the library.
+- [./inline_test_runners](./inline_test_runners/) - a OCaml project which uses PPX inline tests, the library uses  Alcotest inline PPX.
+Contains a library, an executable that uses the library and tests and inline tests of the library.

 All of these examples also use Dune configuration files, so you can compare them to the `BUCK` files.